jakub-mata/browser_project/README.md

 to install dependecies and build the project (you can view this in the *Makefile*).
 This will take a while (seriously, some of the dependencies are written in C and its compiler is slower at times; you can expect several minutes at most).
 After this step, you should be ready to run the application.

 ## Usage
 Switch to the script directory inside the cloned repo.
-Then can view a webpage by using this command:
+Then you can view a webpage by using this command:
 ```
 go run dora -web *websiteAddress*
 ```
 The address has to be precise.
-If nothing is passed, the default address is *https://jakub-mata.github.io/* (see more in Demo).
+If no `-web` flag is passed (you run `go run dora`), the default address is *https://jakub-mata.github.io/* (see more in Demo).
 There are two additional flags you can use for debugging.

 `-log-tokens` prints out the result of the tokenization stage to the terminal